 If a car is primarily used for pleasure driving, locked in a garage when parked and kept in good working condition it may qualify for classic car coverage under the new Progressive Advantage terms.
 Insuring your car with an Advantage policy instead of a standard car insurance policy can save you up to 43 percent on your coverage, according to Hagerty's research.

-5 tips for insuring your classic car
+5 tips for buying collector car insurance

 - Get a quote from a specialty insurer as well as from a traditional full-line insurer.
 The premiums can be much lower, but typically you will need to maintain full coverage on your daily driver elsewhere.